Egbert-Azure/egbert-azure.Github.io/_posts/2023-08-12-Chessbase-Tournament-Database.md

 ![Crosstable](<../jpg/Screenshot 2023-08-11 203010.jpg>)

-here we have our database and this nice crosstable in ChessBase:
+Here we have our database and this nice crosstable in ChessBase:

 <p align="center">
 <img src="../jpg/Screenshot 2023-08-11 202542.jpg" alt="Crosstable" width="400">
 </p>

-Here we have our database and this nice crosstable in ChessBase:
 Now one of the great features is that if you have the player database installed, all players in **Metadatabase** get automatically assigned.
 Those in ChessBase own **Correspondence** database, unfortunately not.

 And another excellent function with one click, you get the table to the clipboard in ASCII format.
 Like this, with one click.